Email

 Kline has appeared on more than 1,000 television news programs and every major national TV network, including ABC, CBS, NBC, Fox, CNN, ESPN, MSNBC and shows such as World News Tonight, Nightline, the Today show, Good Morning America, Anderson Cooper 360 and Piers Morgan Tonight.
 He has been featured or quoted in hundreds more newspapers and magazines, including The New York Times, The Washington Post, Newsweek and People.

-In a cover story, the Philadelphia Daily News summarized Kline’s in a profile titled "Wheels of Justice: The lawyer who beat SEPTA," an article in which Kline was described as "the Babe Ruth of personal injury litigation."
+In a cover story titled "Wheels of Justice: The lawyer who beat SEPTA," the Philadelphia Daily News described Kline as "the Babe Ruth of personal injury litigation."
 The newspaper story followed the celebrated Hall v.
 SEPTA case, which resulted in a $51 million verdict for a four-year-old boy whose foot was torn off in a subway escalator.
 The 1999 case against the Southeastern Pennsylvania Transportation Authority also resulted in Kline's selection by The National Law Journal as among "Ten of America's Top Litigators."

 Tom Kline during the Sandusky trial